En-Query/EncryptedQuery/examples/kafka-twitter-stream/README.md

 Pre-Requisites:
 Install Kafka/zookeeper using the default ports create the kafka topic "twitter-feed"
-Generate the encrypted query jar file
-Update the encryptedquery.properties to point to the local configuration folder Update the shell scripts to point to the jar file.
+Build the Encrypted Query Application

-(Note:  The twitter feed will requre a set of keys for access to the twitter api.
+(Note:  The twitter feed will require a set of keys for access to the twitter api.
 These are: consumer key, consumer secret, Access Token, and Access Token Secret )
 !!
 Once you have these values, update the /examples/kafka-twitter-stream/kafka-producer/twitter-kafka-producer.properties file with your values !!

 Setup: